njeveh/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 >> - Has an instance method called print() that prints the rectangle using the character X,
 >> - Has an instance method called rotate() that exchanges the width and the height of the rectangle,
 >> - Has an instance method called double() that multiples the width and the height of the rectangle by 2.
+### 5-square.js
+> A class Square that defines a square and inherits from Rectangle of 4-rectangle.js
+>> - The constructor takes 1 argument: size,
+>> - The constructor of Rectangle is called (by using super())